-A list of financial New Year’s resolutions that you can choose or adapt to suit your financial situation and lifestyle.
-Whether you need to make money, save money or improve your budgets in 2019, I’m here to help you put those goals into action!
+A list of financial New Year’s resolutions that you can choose or adapt to suit your financial situation and lifestyle whether you need to make money, save money or improve your budgets in 2022!

 - Download money making apps and use them in your spare time when watching TV, on public transport, waiting around etc.

 - Pick up extra shifts at work or find a new money-making hobby that you can do in your spare time such as freelance writing, commission drawing, babysitting or dog walking.

 - Declutter your home and sell your unwanted things – find out how by clicking here.